 I am a Labour Councillor in Ettingshall Wolverhampton, elected in May 2018.
 Click ‘learn more’ to find out more about my work as a Councillor in Wolverhampton.

-I write a monthly column for the ‘Express & Star’ newspaper.
+I’m a former columnist for the ‘Express & Star’ newspaper.
 I have written on everything from break-ups to Brexit!
 Follow this link to read my columns and see some of my media features.

 You can get in touch with me via Facebook, Twitter, E-mail or Phone.

-I studied Youth and Community Services and graduated in 2013.
-Following this, I started working at a large homeless charity in the Black Country as a manager.
-I worked mainly with homeless young people aged 16-25, supporting them to achieve and break the cycle of homelessness.
+I graduated from Worcester University with a BA Hons in Youth and Community Services.
+And my career began working mainly with homeless young people aged 16-25, supporting them to achieve and break the cycle of homelessness.

-I currently volunteer as a Youth Officer for the Labour Party where I actively engage and work with young people to develop their understanding of Politics and activism in the party.
+I have volunteered as a Youth Officer for the Labour Party where I actively engage and work with young people to develop their understanding of Politics and activism in the party.

 In my spare time, I take a keen interest in the Palestine and Israel conflict and have travelled to the Middle East to do aid work in this region three times since 2015.